 Informal Q&A sessions to allow you to ask questions specifically tailored to you

-Assessments to evoke questions, encourage learning and instil best practice
+Assessments to evoke questions, encourage learning and instill best practice

 Whether you're a First Aid novice, outdoor enthusiast or seasoned expedition leader, you'll come away with in-depth and practical knowledge on how to deal with any medical situation across a whole range of remote and extreme environments - this is not one to miss.

 The course is certified as 32 hours, made up of 14 hours of pre-reading and 18 hours of contact time.
 A few months before the course, you will be provided with booklets containing the reading material.
 We recommend you schedule in a good chunk of time for the reading as this will make the course itself a lot easier to follow and enjoy on the weekend.

 You can download the itinerary for the weekend below (please note the times and order of the lectures may change):

 LOCATION AND FOOD

-We'll provide tea, coffee, biscuits and cake throughout the course, but we're not providing any meals.
+We'll provide tea, coffee and biscuits throughout the course, but we're not providing any meals.
 The venue will be close to some restaurants and supermarkets but you may prefer to bring your own food, (there is a fridge if you need to store anything).

 Two full days' (18 hours) adventure and expedition medicine tuition by an international paramedic and expedition leader